What is a charter school?

 Who may enroll at CAPE?

 Families that are interested in enrolling a student or students during the current school year should contact the school directly to set up a meeting and tour of the campus.
-Currently, CAPE has a few openings but waiting lists for many grade levels.
 The enrollment period begins in early spring.

 Are students enrolling at CAPE charged any kind of tuition or fees?